 Storage

-This cake is best when eaten the day it is made, and almost fresh from the oven!
-It does tend to dry out quicker than other recipes, but you can store any leftovers in an airtight container at room temperature for about 2 days.
+This cake is best when eaten the day it is made, straight from the oven!
+It tends to dry out more quickly than other recipes, but you can store any leftovers in an airtight container at room temperature for about 2 days.

 - Use an oven thermometer to test the true temperature of your oven, and adjust accordingly before placing the cakes into the oven.